PlummersSoftwareLLC/Primes/PrimeJulia/solution_3/README.md

 Julia to get as much as speed as possible out of the language.
 It is *not* designed to be idiomatic Julia code.

-This solution requires at least **Julia 1.5** to run.
-Julia 1.10 is recommended and is used in the Docker image.
+This solution requires at least **Julia 1.5** to run. the latest stable 1.X Julia version is recommended and is used in the Docker image.

 ## Description